 Thanks to these developments, even IP security cameras are becoming increasingly more powerful.
 24-hour, high-resolution recordings, long retention periods, and fast transfer rates are already common practices.
 In the future, applications such as video analyses or AI-based facial recognition will run directly on the camera.

 The progress in the area of artificial intelligence (AI) holds great potential for applications in the field of cameras.
 This is because AI allows large volumes of data to be analyzed in real-time.
 Facial recognition software at airports, therefore, compares – in real-time – a face recorded by surveillance cameras with photos from a database.

-The AI-based Ella platform from IC Realtime goes somewhat further than this: It can not only detect objects in videos but also patterns of human behavior, and it can interpret these in accordance with the relevant context.
-Video analyses are also used in the retail sector, in the restaurant trade, or the transport sector in order to research customer behavior, waiting times, or visitor numbers.
+The AI-based Ella platform from IC Realtime goes somewhat further than this: It can not only detect objects in videos but also patterns of human behaviour, and it can interpret these in accordance with the relevant context.
+Video analyses are also used in the retail sector, the restaurant trade, or the transport sector in order to research customer behaviour, waiting times, or visitor numbers.

 In addition to pure data processing, the software can carry out additional tasks for video analysis: For example, automatically sending notifications or even initiating measures.
 And all of this takes place in real-time.
 The user is therefore dealing with intelligent systems that not only provide unprocessed video footage but also provide added value.
 And they never have to switch cameras for the app installation: This is easily done via upload thanks to the connection to the Internet.

 In addition to high-performance hardware and specialized applications, one additional development is important for the camera market: 5G mobile technology.
 This new communications standard is due to be launched in 2020 and promises to transfer data 100 times quicker than the current LTE.
 This not only allows for fast updates or video streaming.
 Its importance is much more significant: 5G makes the forthcoming IoT revolution possible in the first place.